 - "The app will use too much of my phone's data or battery life."
 One great thing about TSheets is that it uses very little data because it only syncs every 10 minutes, and it only uses 1% of your phone's battery.
 With this app, you won't have to upgrade your data plan.
 If they still object, you might consider offering a $5-$7 reimbursement every month that will more than cover their usage.

 - "I'll forget to clock in or out."
-Set up reminders and notifications that will appear on employees' phones and in their email inboxes.
+Set up reminders and notifications that will appear on team member's phones and in their email inboxes.
 Also, you might consider handing out sticky notes to put somewhere visible (car, desk, register, staff door, etc.) to remind them for the first couple weeks while they get used to the system.

 To schedule a live session: contact our friendly Customer Experience team.